THUDM/WebGLM/README.md

 # License

 This repository is licensed under the [Apache-2.0 License](LICENSE).
-The use of model weights is subject to the [Model_License](MODEL_LICENSE)。All open-sourced data is for resarch purpose only.
+The use of model weights is subject to the [Model_License](MODEL_LICENSE).
+All open-sourced data is for resarch purpose only.

 # Citation